QuentinRa/blog.quentinra.dev/proj/agile-scrum/index.md

 * what they will do or
 * what they want to do

-and try to give them advices, be it person-to-person or talk about it and ask for everyone help in the ``daily scrum``.
+and try to give them advice, be it person-to-person or talk about it and ask for everyone's help in the ``daily scrum``.

 <div class="sl"></div>